Christmas Sharing: December 13 and 14, 2013

 Local businesses donate food, paper goods, soap and clothing.
 Individuals and civic groups donate money, which is used to purchase gift certificates to local grocery stores, which are then given to each family.
 Many area restaurants donate meals for the hungry volunteers as they work to prepare for this community-wide event.

-Churches involved are: Aldersgate United Methodist, First Presbyterian, Gary United Methodist, Holy Cross Lutheran, St. John Lutheran, and Trinity Episcopal of Wheaton and Blanchard Alliance, Community Baptist, Immanuel Presbyterian, St. Irene Roman Catholic, and Trinity Lutheran of Warrenville.
+Wheaton churches involved are: Aldersgate United Methodist, First Presbyterian, Gary United Methodist, Holy Cross Lutheran, St. John Lutheran, and Trinity Episcopal.
+Warrenville churches involved are: Blanchard Alliance, Community Baptist, Immanuel Presbyterian, St. Irene Roman Catholic, and Trinity Lutheran.

-This quiet miracle has happened in our community every year for the past 42 years.
-Won’t you please find it in your heart to help others that need the help the most?
+This quiet miracle has happened in our community every year for the past 43 years.
+Won’t you please find it in your heart to help others that need help the most?